Temazepam Addiction Treatment

 - Memory loss

-Temazepam rehab will require your maximum effort and being in our care 24 hours a day will help you to achieve this, free of the distractions that life can bring.
+Temazepam rehab will require your maximum effort and being in our care 24 hours a day will help you be free of the distractions that life can bring.
+There are various benefits to residential rehab including:

 As such, Cassiobury Court will offer you a tapered detox programme in order to alleviate any discomfort caused by withdrawal symptoms.
 This involves Temazepam dosage being gradually reduced throughout the course of detox.
 We may also offer prescription drugs, such as chlordiazepoxide or diazepam to help with withdrawal symptoms.